TheAgilityCollective/DNA/_docs/hand-signals.md

 Not all decisions affect everyone, so the fist-forward signal essentially gives the rest of the group permission to decide without me.

-> In the past we used to have just 3 signals: thumb-up, thumb-sideways, thumb-down.
-It worked, but we realized that thumb-sideways was a bit ambiguous.
-We introduced the fist-forward signal too visually distinguish between "I need more info" vs "I don't care about this".
+If just using 3 signals: the thumb-up, thumb-sideways, thumb-down ...can worked, but the thumb-sideways is a bit ambiguous.
+The fist-forward signal visually distinguish between "I need more info" vs "I don't care about this".
 The thumb-sideways people need to be heard, the fist-forward people don't.
-For the full story behind this shift, see the blog post [Crisp consensus model 2.1](http://blog.crisp.se/2014/03/27/peterantman/crisp-consensus-model-2-1).
-And then, a few years later, we realized that thumb-sideways is redundant (because it really means the same as hand-up), so we removed it.

 How a big-group decision is made using hand signals
 ---------------------------------------------------